yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 If you want to have specific behaviours applied to a path (for example, a header injection), then you can enable the middleware on a path-by-path basis by using matching patterns in the Endpoint Designer.

+{{< note success >}}
+**Note**

-> **Note**: you do not need to define your whole API in the editor, only those paths you want to manage.
+You do not need to define your whole API in the editor, only those paths you want to manage.
 The exception to this is if you are using a whitelist, in which case you will need to specify every endpoint as all others will be blocked.
+{{< /note >}}

 By default, importing an API using Swagger/OpenAPI or API Blueprint JSON definitions will generate a whitelist.